doc4d/4D-NetKit/docs/Google.md

 `Google.mail.getMail()` gets the specified message from the user's mailbox.

-In *options*, you can pass several properties:
+In *param*, you can pass several properties:

 |Property|Type|Description|
 |---------|--- |------|